V4Fire/Client/src/traits/i-active-items/README.md

 ### initComponentValues

 Initializes component values.
-Fills a map and (associated) array of values and there indexes for internal use.
+Fills a `Map` and an `Array` of values and there indexes for internal use.
 Also `iActiveItems.initItemMods` should be used to add required mods to item

 ```typescript